 We all need a tool to keep track of income and expenses because it’s critical to know where our money goes every month.
-There is a richness of apps available to help you monitor your finances, such as Mint, Wally, and Mevelopes, and You Need a Budget.
+Many apps are available to help you monitor your finances, such as Mint, Wally, Envelopes, and You Need a Budget.
 Some are just plain and straightforward budgets, while others help you save or invest.
 Many are free, while others will cost you.
 Don’t forget you will need to include the fee in your budget.

 Create a Budget

-We are going to work with a monthly budget since that is the most popular.
+We will work with a monthly budget since that is the most popular.
 List income from all members of the household.
-Salary after taxes, tips, commissions, interest, dividends, child support, alimony, unemployment benefits, Social Security, Disability, public assistance, Veterans benefits, are all examples of income.
+Salary after taxes, tips, commissions, interest, dividends, child support, alimony, unemployment benefits, Social Security, Disability, public assistance, Veterans benefits are income examples.
 When you add all the income items together, this is how much you have to spend each month.

 Next, you are going to list all your expenses.
-The best way to do this, especially when you are new to budgeting, have a large amount of debt to repay, or are saving to buy or remodel your home, is to break your monthly expenses out in categories.
-This method enables you to do a deep dive into where and how you spend your money and points out possible areas where you can trim your expenses.
+The best way to do this, especially when you are new to budgeting, have a large amount of debt to repay, or are saving to buy or remodel your home, is to break your monthly expenses into categories.
+This method lets you do a deep dive into where and how you spend your money and points out possible areas where you can trim your expenses.

 In this category, you will record your rent, utilities, renter’s insurance, and any other expenses that are attached to your home.
-If you own your home, you will list mortgage, taxes, insurance, utilities, water, sewer, and sanitation.
+You will list mortgage, taxes, insurance, utilities, water, sewer, and sanitation if you own your home.
 Do not forget about Home Owner Association fees if you have them and any regular maintenance fees such as landscaping and snow removal.

 This category will include your loan or leasing fee, taxes, registration, insurance, gas, maintenance, and repair costs for your car.
 Don’t forget the train or bus fares if you use public transportation as well as parking or garage fees.